Q&A with Michal Redbord, General Manager, Service Hub at Hubspot

 “Most companies aim to grow with some financial metrics.
 The philosophy, that we developed over the years, is that revenue and growth is a function of happy customers.
 It’s not about selling or upselling but delivering exceptional value.”

-If you're inspired by HubSpot, you might want to check our upcoming webinar next week to find out how to spread customer-centric practices in your company.
+If you're inspired by HubSpot, you might want to check our webinar to find out how to spread customer-centric practices in your company.

-The Net Promoter Score (NPS) is the metric #1 when it comes to Customer Experience Management at HubSpot (here’s why you might also want to implement NPS), yet Customer Effort Score (CES) or Customer Satisfaction Score (CSAT) are frequently used as well.
+The Net Promoter Score (NPS) is the metric #1 when it comes to Customer Experience Management at HubSpot (here’s top reasons why you will want to start using NPS), yet Customer Effort Score (CES) or Customer Satisfaction Score (CSAT) are frequently used as well.
 The NPS is also what the whole company aims to improve all the time.
 “We're trying to improve our NPS target constantly.
 We are working incredibly hard against it, but the number is not the focus.

 We are setting goals to improve NPS for this product by 10 points this year as it's effective and motivating people… even if we all know, that the pursuit of the number is not really going where we want to end up.”